What is your pricing?

 How many photos will we receive?

-This is always a tricky questions since every wedding is different!
+This is always a tricky question since every wedding is different!
 We do not have a set number in mind and deliver all the photos that come out removing blinks, doubles, flash-didn't-fire photos.
 The general rule of thumb is 50 photos per hour per photographer.
 So an 8 hour wedding with two photographers generally results in around 800 photos.

 What is your editing process?